 If you experience oral trauma or suffer from severe pain, then you should contact us immediately.
 We will know to prepare for your visit and will also offer instructions on what you need to do on your way to our office.
 Here are some steps you may want to take while waiting to receive care:

-- If you suffer from severe toothache, then rinse your mouth with warm water and gently floss around the tooth.
-DO NOT apply aspirin directly to the tooth, because it can burn your oral tissues.
+- If you suffer from a severe toothache, rinse your mouth with warm water and gently floss around the tooth.
+DO NOT apply aspirin directly to the tooth because it can burn your oral tissues.